-With warm days filled with sunshine, get ready to say hello spring and explore some of the most pristine, untouched national environments on the east coast of Australia.
-Discover lush coastal forests, breathtaking 360 degree views and a new trail waiting around every corner with an adventure to these 4 national parks.
+With warm days filled with sunshine, get ready to say hello summer and explore some of the most pristine, untouched national environments on the east coast of Australia.
+Discover lush coastal forests, breathtaking 360-degree views and a new trail waiting around every corner with an adventure to these national parks in NSW.

 Arakoon National Park

 Home to the historic Trial Bay Gaol, Arakoon National Park is a coastal forest filled with winding bushwalking trails and spectacular lookout points.
 Found only 4 km from South West Rocks, the national park is easily accessible and family friendly.
 If you’re packing a picnic or looking for the ideal barbecue spot, Front Beach, Little Bay picnic area and the Trial Bay Goal are all great choices.
 Spring is the perfect time to visit with wildflowers coming into bloom, she-oaks producing fruit and black cockatoos in abundance.

 Offering breathtaking coastal views, fantastic rock fishing, and plenty of native wildlife to spot, Hat Head National Park really does have it all.
 Nestled at its base you will find Hat Head Holiday Park and access to the iconic Korogoro Track.
 Starting at the mouth of the Korogoro Creek, the trail winds through the national park before opening up to stunning 180-degree views across the coast, providing an ideal location to watch the sunrise.
 If you’re visiting for the birdlife, black swans, spoonbills, hawks, eagles and curlews all call the park home, making it an ideal spot for keen bird watchers.